GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 The following projects will be created:
 * **Landing** This Project is intended to store data temporarily.
 Data are pushed to Cloud Storage, BigQuery or Cloud PubSub.
 Resource configured with 3 months lifecycle policy.

 * **Load** This Project is intended to load data from `landing` to `data lake`.
 Load is made with minimal to zero transformation logic (mainly `cast`).
 Anonymization/tokenization/DLP PII data can be applied at this stage or in the transofmation stage depending on your requirements.
+The use of [Cloud Dataflow templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates) is suggested.

 * **Data Lake** Those projects is intended to store your data.
 It reppresents where data will be persisted within 3 Layers.
 These layers reppresent different stages where data is processed and progressivly refined
   * **L0 - Raw data** Structured Data, stored in adeguate format: structured data stored in bigquery, unstructured data stored on Cloud Storage with additional metadata stored in Bigquery (for example pictures stored in Cloud Storage and analysis of the picture for Cloud Vision API stored in Bigquery).